Grassington: Culture and community

 Grassington is the main residential and tourist centre in Upper Wharfedale.
-Centred on its small cobbled square are shops, public houses, the village museum, small cafes, restaurants and hotels.
+It is centred on its small cobbled square, around which and along the adjoining Main Street are shops, public houses, the folk museum, cafes, restaurants and hotels.
 Grassington Folk Museum houses a collection which tells the story of Wharfedale.
 It is an independent museum run and managed by volunteers.

 The area is popular with walkers; one of the most popular routes is a circular walk that includes Burnsall.
 Upper Wharfedale Fell Rescue Association, based in Grassington, is a voluntary mountain rescue organisation which rescues people in trouble on the surrounding fells and in caves.

-Grassington Festival is a two-week-long annual event started in 1980, with music, performance and visual arts, held in a number of venues around the village.
+Grassington Festival was a two-week-long annual event 1980 - 2021, with music, performance and visual arts, held in a number of venues around the town.

 Every September since 2011, Grassington has held a 1940s themed weekend.
-Events include war re-enactments, dances and a variety of military and civilian vehicles on display from the period.
+Events include dances and a variety of military and civilian vehicles on display from the period.

-In the winter Grassington holds the Dickensian Festival, with period costumes, Christmas activities and commercial selling.
+In the winter Grassington holds its Christmas Markets, for 40 years this used to be the popular Dickensian Christmas Markets.

-A Yorkshire Dales National Park information centre is on Hebden Road.
+There is a Yorkshire Dales National Park information centre, on Hebden Road.

 Three miles north of Grassington, at Kilnsey, is the glacially carved overhang of Kilnsey Crag.

 Grass Wood, an area of ancient woodland including the Iron-Age fort, Fort Gregory (also known as Gregory's Fort), is situated just over 3 mi north-west of Grassington.

 The town was transformed into the fictional Darrowby for the filming of the 2020 television series of All Creatures Great and Small for Channel 5.

 Transport

+Roads

 Grassington is served by the B6265, which runs between Skipton and Green Hammerton via Pateley Bridge and Boroughbridge (being a more circuitous route that the A59 road which connects Skipton and Green Hammerton).
 Buses connect Grassington with Ilkley and Skipton operating a moderate service to Skipton, but only a three-day a week service to Ilkley.

+Buses

 The DalesBus serves the community on certain days in summer; a report in August 2020 provided these specifics:"Grassington is served by daily bus service 72 from Skipton, with minibus 72B continuing further up Wharfedale to Kilnsey, Kettlewell and Buckden on Monday to Saturday.
 There are buses some days to Burnsall, Bolton Abbey and Ilkley.
 On Sundays, additional DalesBus services operate – including double-decker DalesBus 875 from Wakefield, Leeds and Ilkley to Grassington, Kettlewell and Buckden, continuing during the summer months to Aysgarth and Hawes in Wensleydale.